 In fact, most diets have a really poor completion rate (a typical diet program can have a completion rate of less than 50%) because more often than not, you’re forcing yourself against your natural impulses and you’re expending huge amounts of willpower.

-WildFit not only helped me get the dream body I always craved, it helped me achieve it without having to do insane physical workouts, nor did I have to struggle through restrictive diets.
+WILDFIT not only helped me get the dream body I always craved, but it also helped me achieve it without having to do insane physical workouts, nor did I have to struggle through restrictive diets.
 It just transformed the way I look at health and nutrition forever.

 And I hope the ideas here will help you in your quest for a healthier you.

-Just reading this article alone and putting a few of these models and systems in practice will bring you some great results.
+Just reading this article alone and putting a few of these models and systems into practice will bring you some great results.